Sophie Kropotkin: Campaign against husband's imprisonment

-After a brief trial, Sophie's husband was imprisoned in Clairvaux Prison.
+After the trial of the 66, Sophie's husband was imprisoned in Clairvaux Prison.
 Sophie frequently visited him in prison, where she brought him books supplied by the French Academy of Sciences and Ernest Renan.
 In 1883, Sophie moved to Paris in order to complete her studies to become a Doctor of Science, staying with Élie Reclus.
 At this time, she also suggested to Élisée Reclus that Jean Grave be made editor-in-chief of Kropotkin's journal Le Révolté; on her advice, Grave took up the post later that year.
 After her husband fell ill with malaria, which was endemic in the prison, she moved to Ville-sous-la-Ferté, where she stayed until his release.
 She was initially only permitted to see him once every two months, but she insisted on seeing him more regularly, and was eventually permitted to see him every day.